Discover How to Protect Your Church Seating While Thoroughly Disinfecting Surfaces

 - Allow the wiped surface to air dry for 10-15 seconds.

-Note that if the cleaning product contains bleach, it is not the approved product.
+Note that if the cleaning product contains bleach, it is not an approved product.
 Any product containing bleach or alcohol is not an approved disinfectant and will deteriorate the finish and void your furniture’s warranty.

 Protect Worship Furniture From Common Stressors